Greg-DK/greg-dk.github.io/_posts/2023-07-21-how-to-host-a-blog.md

 1. Ensure you've got a Github account - sign up [here](https://github.com/) if you don't
 2. Find a template for your Jekyll blog, I used [this](https://jekyllthemes.io/) website to do that, and just chose a free template
-3. Fork the repositor, or use a templated repo if they provide one.
+3. Fork the repository, or use a template if they provide one.
 4. Setup the config.yaml file to point at your github repo
 5. That's it your blog should be hosted.